Why Our Homeschool Morning Basket

 I have so many fun recommendations for activity books, you guys!

 A Personal Reader

 While I mentioned above that I don’t keep chapter books in our morning basket, I do keep 1 individual reader for each child in our morning basket.
 For one child it might be more activity based, and for another it might be something they simply read for a few minutes every morning!

 Right now my oldest is working through a simple apologetic devotional reader, while my middle child is intensely enjoying a dinosaur study book.
 Then, there is my youngest that is reading an ABC devotional about animals.
 She’s not quite an independent reader just yet, so we do this part together.
 They all thoroughly enjoy this part of our morning basket!

 Core Subject Helps…

 - Math Books We currently have the Times Tables Activity Book in our homeschool morning basket, however Usborne has a wide variety of these books and I have a feeling even more will be making it into our basket soon!

 Anything to help your child get in some extra language arts practice is a win in my book!
 Right now we have Illustrated Grammer & Punctuation in our morning basket, which has been so wonderful for brushing up on old skills!

-Looking for More Homeschool Morning Basket Ideas?
+Looking for More Homeschool Morning Basket Resources?